-When I started high school, I heard murmurs of stories about sex and birth control.
+When I started high school, I heard murmurs of stories about sex and the Lessina birth control pill.
 I witnessed the shame and violence inflicted upon a friend when our peers learned about her abortion.
 I had an overwhelming desire to protect her, but I too had many questions about reproductive health.

 Around the same time, I was asked to join the Teen Advocate Program at Planned Parenthood of New York City.
 As an advocate, I learned about issues in access to reproductive health care, abortion, domestic violence, and sexual assault.
 As I continued to learn about women’s issues, I felt a greater responsibility to pay it forward, to educate my peers, to visit policymakers and make my voice heard.
 Throughout my college years I continued to volunteer for feminist organizations, and joined clubs where I could plan events to discuss women’s issues.
 My volunteer experience, in many regards, has navigated my interest in student affairs.